Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Results

 \section{Results}

-\paragraph{Learning from large-scale unlabeled non-coding RNA sequences.} As shown in Fig.~\ref{Fig.overview}, in order to take advantage of a massive amount of unlabeled ncRNA data and avoid relying on label information, we propose our RNA foundation model (RNA-FM) based on the BERT \cite{devlin2018bert} language model architecture.
+\paragraph{Learning from large-scale unlabeled non-coding RNA sequences.} As shown in Figure \ref{Fig.overview}, in order to take advantage of a massive amount of unlabeled ncRNA data and avoid relying on label information, we propose our RNA foundation model (RNA-FM) based on the BERT \cite{devlin2018bert} language model architecture.
 It is built upon 12 transformer-based bidirectional encoder blocks and trained on 23 million sequences from the RNAcentral database in a self-supervised manner.
 After training, RNA-FM produces a $L\times640$ embedding matrix for each RNA sequence with length $L$.
-These embeddings are expected to contain fruitful information within ncRNA universe.
-We verified RNA-FM on various applications to testify its effectiveness.
-Firstly, to investigate what has been learned by the model and the physical meaning of the model outputs, we analyze the derived embeddings and examine how ncRNAs of similar function and structure gather in a 2-dimensional plane, resulting in the RNA Atlas in Fig.~\ref{Fig.visual}.
+These embeddings are expected to contain rich information within the ncRNA universe.
+We verified the effectiveness of RNA-FM on various applications.
+Firstly, to investigate what has been learned by the model and the physical meaning of the model outputs, we analyze the derived embeddings directly and examine how ncRNAs of similar function and structure gather in a 2-dimensional plane, resulting in the RNA Atlas in Figure \ref{Fig.visual}.
 Also, the embedding from RNA-FM can be used to infer the long non-coding RNA (lncRNA) evolutionary trend, which suggests that the evolutionary information has been learned by our model implicitly.
-Furthermore, models using RNA-FM embeddings could improve over state-of-the-art approaches consistently on various structural-related and functional-related downstream prediction problems.
+Furthermore, models using RNA-FM embeddings could improve over state-of-the-art approaches consistently on various structural-related and functional-related downstream prediction problems, including both SARS-CoV-2 study and gene expression regulation modeling.

 \paragraph{RNA-FM learns multi-dimension biological information of RNA universe.}

 To demystify what has been learned by the large-scale RNA-FM model from the million-scale data and the physical meaning of the model outputs, we take a closer look into RNA biological information contained in the RNA-FM embedding, including its structural/functional properties and evolutionary information.
 Such analysis shows the interpretability of the RNA-FM model.